chilleryzz/fnaf4/README.md

 ## Blocks preview

 This image shows the blocks code from the last commit in master.
-This image may take a few minutes to refresh.
+This image may take a few minutes to refresh, and may not work.

 ![A rendered view of the blocks](https://github.com/chilleryzz/fnaf4/raw/master/.github/makecode/blocks.png)